thomas-morrisey/webcrawl/README.md

 Notes:

 This was built on a mac.

-For seamless operation create a default user on Firefox.
-For macOS to create the default profile use the command
+For seamless operation create a default profile to use on selenium's version of Firefox.
+For macOS to create this default profile use the command:

 /Applications/Firefox.app/Contents/MacOS/firefox-bin -P